josithg-216/SM-A52-RRR/README.md

 		-  Can be solved via patch , Scroll down for more details )
 	2. **No VoLTE**
 		- VoLTE (Voice over Long-Term Evolution) wont work .
 In simple terms you will not be able to use internet when you are in a call
-		- This cannot be solved due to Samsung's proprietary implement
+		- This cannot be solved due to Samsung's proprietary implementation
 - [**Gerrit**](https://review.lineageos.org/q/status:open+-is:wip)
 - **Detailed XDA Post** : [XDA LOS A52](https://xdaforums.com/t/rom-15-0-encryption-official-lineageos-22-for-a52-4g.4712064/)
 - **Maintainer's profiles** : Simon1511